-For more than a decade, AURI has recognized those businesses and small entrepreneurs who have excelled in innovation with its Ag Innovator of the Year Award.
+For more than a decade, AURI has recognized businesses and entrepreneurs who have excelled in innovation with its Ag Innovator of the Year Award.

 Milk Specialties Global is an Eden Prairie-based dairy processing company that develops high-quality nutritional ingredients for livestock producers, as well as milk and whey protein ingredients for human nutrition and functional foods.